So you want to know what our split system air conditioning installation involves.

 - Convenience and flexibility

-Of course, while they’re more straightforward than ducted cooling, split system installation is still a lot of work.
+Of course, while they’re more straightforward than ducted air conditioning, split system installation is still a lot of work.

 What sort of work are we talking about?
 We’re glad you asked – if you want to learn more about the installation process, we suggest you read on…